rust-lang/cargo/ARCHITECTURE.md

 ## Subcommands

-Cargo is organized as a set of subcommands.
-All subcommands live in `src/bin` directory.
-However, only `src/bin/cargo.rs` file produces an executable, other files inside the `bin` directory are submodules.
-See `src/bin/cargo.rs` for how these subcommands get wired up with the main executable.
+Cargo is organized as a set of `clap` subcommands.
+All subcommands live in `src/bin/commands` directory. `src/bin/cargo.rs` is the entry point.

-A typical subcommand, such as `src/bin/build.rs`, parses command line options, reads the configuration files, discovers the Cargo project in the current directory and delegates the actual implementation to one of the functions in `src/cargo/ops/mod.rs`.
+A typical subcommand, such as `src/bin/commands/build.rs`, parses command line options, reads the configuration files, discovers the Cargo project in the current directory and delegates the actual implementation to one of the functions in `src/cargo/ops/mod.rs`.
 This short file is a good